We’re on a Mission

 Who We Partner With

 We’re an agency of the Greater Pittsburgh Community Food Bank, and we help other agencies of theirs by providing them food.
 Other than a few staff members, we’re fueled by volunteers, many of whom initially came to us for help.
-As a non-profit, our building and fleet are solely sustained by private and corporate donors which include FedEx, Safelite AutoGlass, USG, Clearview, Shell, Bechdel, St. Frances Cabrini, and other various local churches.
+As a non-profit, our building and fleet are solely sustained by private and corporate donors which include FedEx, Safelite AutoGlass, USG, Clearview, Shell, Bechdel, Mary Queen of Saints Parish, and other various local churches.

 The Food Pantry Family